ppoffice/hexo-theme-icarus/source/_posts/widget/Links.md

 - Widgets
 ---

 You can show a list of links to other websites in the sidebar by enabling the links widget.
-Add the following configuration to the `widgets` section in your `_config.yml` file and you are good to go:
+Add the following configuration to the `widgets` section in your `_config.yml` file, and you are good to go:

 ```yaml
 -